cedricium/TicTacToe/README.md

 `v1.1.0` - New features: main menu, game ending in a tie, and makefile for easier setup - [@cedricium](github.com/cedricium/)

+`v1.2.0` - New feature: prevention of overriding previously-selected spots - [@cedricium](github.com/cedricium/)

 **NOTE:** view the [CHANGELOG.md](https://github.com/cedricium/TicTacToe/blob/new_features/CHANGELOG.md) to see detailed changes and revisions.

 ## Planned Updates
-- [ ] prevention of overriding previously-selected spots
+- [x] prevention of overriding previously-selected spots
 - [x] game ending when a 'Draw' occurs
 - [ ] different game modes [SEE BELOW]
   - [ ] User v.
 CPU (with varying degrees of difficulty)